mrevanngo/LOL-statistical-analysis/README.md

 - **League**: Different regions have different metas; Eastern leagues may be more patient and better at scaling into late game.
 - **XP to Gold ratio**: Teams with a lower XP-Gold ratio indicate that they are relatively even in experience though behind in gold, showing promising fighting potential.
-- **Side**: Blue side has slight map advantages that may conitrubte to comeback potential.
+- **Side**: Blue side has slight map advantages that may contribute to comeback potential.

 ### Model Algorithm and Hyperparameter Tuning